 - 1. Causing, attempting to cause, or threatening to cause physical injury to another person. - 2.
-Possession, sale or otherwise furnishing any firearm, knife, explosive or other dangerous object, including but not limited to any facsimile firearm, knife or explosive, unless, in the case of possession of any object of this type, the student has obtained written permission to possess the item from a District employee, which is concurred in by the Superintendent/President. - 3.
-Unlawful possession, use, sale, offer to sell, or furnishing, or being under the influence of, any controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the California Health and Safety Code, an alcoholic beverage, or an intoxicant of any kind; or unlawful possession of, or offering, arranging or negotiating the sale of any drug paraphernalia, as defined in California Health and Safety Code Section 11014.5.
+Possession, sale or otherwise furnishing any firearm, knife, explosive or other dangerous object, including but not limited to any facsimile firearm, knife or explosive, unless, in the case of possession of any object of this type, the student has obtained written permission to possess the item from a District employee, which is concurred in by the college Superintendent/President. - 3.
+Unlawful possession, use, sale, offer to sell, or furnishing, or being under the influence of, any controlled substance listed in Chapter 2 (commencing with Section 11053) of Division 10 of the California Health and

+Safety Code, an alcoholic beverage, or an intoxicant of any kind; or unlawful possession of, or offering, arranging or negotiating the sale of any drug paraphernalia, as defined in California Health and Safety Code Section 11014.5.

-- 4. Committing or attempting to commit robbery or extortion. - 5.
-Causing or attempting to cause damage to District property or to private property on campus. - 6.
+- 4. Committing or attempting to commit robbery or extortion. - Causing or attempting to cause damage to district property or to private property on campus. - 6.
 Stealing or attempting to steal District property or private property on campus, or knowingly receiving stolen District property or private property on campus. - 7.
 Willful or persistent smoking in any area where smoking has been prohibited by law or by regulation of the college or the District. - 8.
-Sexual assault or sexual exploitation regardless of the victim's affiliation with the District. - 9.
-Committing sexual harassment as defined by law or by District policies and procedures. - 10.
-Engaging in harassing or discriminatory behavior based on disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other status protected by law. - 11.
-Engaging in intimidation conduct or bullying against another student through words or actions, including direct physical contact; verbal assaults, such as teasing or name-calling; social isolation or manipulation; and cyberbullying, which is bullying conduct engaged in by electronic means. - 12.
-Willful misconduct which results in injury or death to a student or to District personnel or which results in cutting, defacing, or other injury to any real or personal property owned by the District or on campus. - 13.
-Disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and persistent defiance of the authority of, or persistent abuse, of college personnel. - 14.
-Cheating, plagiarism (including plagiarism in a student publication), or engaging in other academic dishonesty as defined by the District. - 15.
-Dishonesty; forgery; alteration or misuse of District documents, records or identification; or knowingly furnishing false information to the District. - 16.
-Unauthorized entry upon or use of college facilities. - 17.
-Lewd, indecent or obscene conduct on District-owned or controlled property, or at District-sponsored or supervised functions. - 18.
-Engaging in expression which is obscene, libelous or slanderous, or which so incites students as to create a clear and present danger of the commission of unlawful acts on District premises, or the violation of lawful District administrative procedures, or the substantial disruption of the orderly operation of the District. - 19.
-Persistent, serious misconduct where other means of correction have failed to bring about proper conduct. - 20.
-Unauthorized preparation, giving, selling, transfer, distribution, or publication, for any commercial purpose, of any contemporaneous recording of an academic presentation in a classroom or equivalent site of instruction, including but not limited to handwritten or typewritten class notes, except as permitted by any District policy or administrative procedure. - 21.
-Violations of District regulations or procedures concerning the use of District technology resources, District regulations concerning student organizations, and/or the use of District facilities. - 22.
-Failure to comply with directions of District personnel acting in the performance of their duties, or failure to identify oneself for just cause when requested to do so by District personnel acting in the performance of their duties.
+Committing sexual harassment as defined by law or by District policies and procedures. - 9.
+Engaging in harassing or discriminatory behavior based on race, sec, (i.e. gender) religion, age, national origin, disability, or any other status protected by law. - 10.
+Willful misconduct which results in injury or death to a student or to college personnel or which results in cutting, defacing, or other injury to any real or personal property owned by the District or on campus. - 11.
+Disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and persistent defiance of the authority of or persistent abuse of college personnel. - 12.
+Cheating, plagiarism (including plagiarism in a student publication), or engaging in other academic dishonesty. - 13.
+Dishonesty; forgery; alteration or misuse of college documents, records or identification; or knowingly furnishing false information to the District. - 14.
+Unauthorized entry upon or use of college facilities. - 15.
+Lewd, indecent or obscene conduct on District-owned or controlled property, or at District-sponsored or supervised functions. - 16.
+Engaging in expression which is obscene; libelous or slanderous; or which so incites students as to create a clear and present danger of the commission of unlawful acts on college premises, or the violation of lawful District administrative procedures, or the substantial disruption of the orderly operation of the District. - 17.
+Persistent, serious misconduct where other means of correction have failed to bring about proper conduct. - 18.
+Unauthorized preparation, giving, selling, transfer, distribution, or publication, for any commercial purpose, of any contemporaneous recording of an academic presentation in a classroom or equivalent site of instruction, including but not limited to handwritten or typewritten class notes, except as permitted by any District policy or administrative procedure. - 19.
+Violations of college regulations concerning student organizations, the use of college facilities, gambling, and hazing (unless part of an authorized activity), or the time, place, and manner of public expression.

-1. REMOVAL BY INSTRUCTOR
+1. REMOVAL BY INSTRUCTORS

-Pursuant to the authority contained in Education Code Sections 76030-76037, the Board of Trustees permits an instructor to remove a student from his or her class for the day of removal and the next class meeting.
+Pursuant to the authority contained in Education Code sections 76030-76037, the Board of Trustees permits an instructor to remove a student from his or her class for the day of removal and the next class meeting.
 Removal must be immediately reported in writing to the Vice President of Instruction or Vice President of Student Services.